Nigerian tribunal clears charges against Senate president

-ABUJA A Nigerian tribunal dismissed charges against the Senate president, the country's third most powerful politician, of
+ABUJA (Reuters) - A Nigerian tribunal dismissed charges against the Senate president, the country's third most powerful politician, of

 false declaration of assets on Wednesday.